Sortie

 Research foundation

-The design is grounded in 30+ papers on cross-model verification, LLM-as-judge, and multi-agent debate:
+The design is grounded in research on cross-model verification, LLM-as-judge, and multi-agent debate:

 Full survey: landscape.md · research.md